-Top Eats – Southern Spain’s cold soup traditions are nutritional treats for a warm climate.
+Top Eats – Southern Spain’s cold soup traditions are nutritional treats for springtime warm weather.

 Try Spain’s best known dish, Gazpacho when you travel down south.
 A simple appetizer from Andalucia, it is a classic of Spanish cooking which is popular worldwide.
-It is truly refreshing and a healthy pick me up for the hot days of summer, and can be made easily.
+It is truly refreshing and a healthy pick me up for the hot days of spring and summer, and can be made easily.
+Start mashing those tomatoes now!

 Read time: 10 min

 Andalucian Cold Soups in a hot Climate

 Spanish Cold soups have long been considered part of the menus in the Iberian peninsula due to the harsh summer climate, and have since ancient times been seen as an important way to hydrate as well as give nutrition to the body.
 The precursor to Gazpacho, was created in the Roman era, where they crushed almonds to provide a refreshing drink that was soon combined with garlic, salt, water and bread to make what was the cold soup, Ajoblanco.
 Still favoured today in many southern Spanish restaurants, it led to the development of Gazpacho, Spain’s most famous food.

 Gazpacho itself (believed to be developed from the Roman idea during the Moorish time here in the south which lasted 700 years), is more like a liquid salad with many vegetable ingredients (garlic, olive oil, onions, cucumbers, peppers..), It has many variations with some even including melon or cantaloupe, Some parts of northern Spain, even, when the days get cold, offer a heated version.
 The etymology of the word Gazpacho is said to possibly come from the Latin word, caspas, which means pieces of bread.